Help Seniors Avoid Scammers and Viruses.

 - If you use a mobile device for banking, ensure the device is password-protected and secure.

 - If you shop or do banking online, make sure you keep an eye on the address bar and that the address looks correct.
-It should start with https:// which means that it uses encryption to protect your data.
-The address should also reflect the site you expect to visit.

 - If you are having trouble with your computer, seek professional assistance.
 You should not engage with people over the internet to repair your computer unless you know the individual.
-Be aware that imposters will impersonate notable brands and companies.

 Be sure to keep your anti-virus and security updates current.
 If you are new to computing, find someone who can help.